elastic/e2e-testing/e2e/README.md

 The key part here is **executable specifications**: we will be able to automate the verification of the specifications and potentially get a coverage of these specs.

-### Godog: Cucumber for Golang
+### Godog: Cucumber for Go

 From Godog's website:

->Package godog is the official Cucumber BDD framework for Golang, it merges specification and test documentation into one cohesive whole.
+>Package godog is the official Cucumber BDD framework for Go, it merges specification and test documentation into one cohesive whole.

-For this test framework, we have chosen Godog over any other test framework because the team is already using Golang, so it seems reasonable to choose it.
+For this test framework, we have chosen Godog over any other test framework because the team is already using Go, so it seems reasonable to choose it.

 ## Test Specification